Swaine London: Swaine Adeney Brigg (1990–2022)

 The company was reincorporated as Pictology Ltd, but continued to trade as Swaine Adeney Brigg.
 The financial challenges were not over, however, for the firm was running at annual losses of more than £3 million even as it went through various chairmanships.
 First came Anthony Tryon, 3rd Baron Tryon as successor to Robert Adeney; he was followed by Rohan Courtney in 1993–4; and then John de Bruyne, the Cambridge entrepreneur, who had grand ideas of making the company into a British Hermès or Gucci.
 De Bruyne achieved big savings by moving the shop from Piccadilly to cheaper premises in Old Bond Street.
 A further move took place in 1998 when the shop opened at 54 St James's Street, not far from where Brigg's old shop at No. 23 had been.

 The period of de Bruyne's chairmanship was not without success.
 Swaine Adeney Brigg bought Herbert Johnson, the venerable firm of hatters of 38 New Bond Street in 1996.
 By that year the firm was making 2,500 briefcases a year; this was to be augmented with the acquisition of the luggage-making division of Papworth Industries, the manufacturing arm of Papworth Village Settlement near Cambridge in 1997.
 De Bruyne closed down the Great Chesterford factory and set up a new factory at Bar Hill to the north of Cambridge.

 In 2003 the firm again changed hands, being sold to the Birmingham company Harris Watson Holdings PLC.
 Then in 2009, Roger Gawn, a Norfolk businessman bought the company.

 In a return to the line of business of the firm's founding fathers, Swaine Adeney Brigg made six postilion whips for the wedding of the Duke of Cambridge to Miss Catherine Middleton in 2011.

 With the lease expiry on 54 St James's Street, Swaine Adeney Brigg moved to 7 Piccadilly Arcade, off Piccadilly.
 Its Cambridge store, which opened in 2015, ceased trading on 20 May 2018.

-With the onset of the global COVID-19 pandemic, the Swaine group was forced to sell Swaine Adeney Brigg to the Chargeurs Group.
+With the onset of the global COVID-19 pandemic, the Swaine group (including Swaine Adeney Brigg) was sold to French Chargeurs Group.

 Swaine London (2022–)

-On 28 May 2022, after ten years of trade at No. 7, Piccadilly Arcade, Swaine Adeney Brigg relocated from St. James's to Mayfair; to the heart of Burlington Arcade at nos.
-18-19.
-This move allowed management to modernise, strategise and invest in its production and staff.
+The store at No. 7 Piccadilly Arcade was closed in May 2022 and the brand relocated opening a store at the Burlington Arcade in Mayfair.
+The move was done to help modernise the brand and with it the brand was rebranded to Swaine London.
+Along with these changes a new factory opened in Sawston, Cambridgeshire and production was now housed under one roof for the first time in decades.

-A new factory in Sawston, Cambridgeshire, housed production under one roof for the first time in decades.
-Its new management wanted to introduce Swaine Adeney Brigg to a much wider global audience.
-With so many companies now incorporated, the company was renamed Swaine London and rebranded to evolve and open up the company to new demographics.
+In March 2023 the brand opened a new flagship store at 127 New Bond Street, London.
+The flagship location is 7,000 sqft and with the brands workshops located in the same building above the store along with the Herbert Johnson workshops.